civier/fix_bash/README.md

 otherwise, unexpected behaviour might occur.
 Be especially careful if sourcing fix_bash.sh automatically when opening a terminal (e.g., putting it in .bashrc), as failing to include the -i flag might block you from logging into the server.

-Lastly, to run a script(s) that use(s) fix_bash.sh with debug information, run the following in the terminal before calling the script(s):
+Lastly, to run a script(s) that use(s) fix_bash.sh with debug information (basically, printing out each command that is executed with its line number), run the following in the terminal before calling the script(s):

 **export INFO=1**